crisward/riot-tag/README.md

 ### History

+0.1.8  I've merged the highlighting for Jade + HTML so there is no need to choose which one you want to use, just type and it should work.
 0.1.1  Can now use `script(type="coffee")` or `<script type="coffee">`
 0.0.8  Fixed Stylus Bug
 0.0.7  Added stylus support for Jade